 24. Strength training is still the number one thing I choose for physical and mental health.

 The science is there.

-Strength training improves body composition, increases metabolism and decreases body fat.
+Strength training improves body composition, increases speed and reduces chance of injury.

 And looking to the mental side, strength training has been said to help with depression and anxiety.